michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.4 =
+* Changed: ( *Minor Breaking Change* ) the structure of input filed elements to enclose input elements in the `label` tag to make it compatible with the WordPress v3.8 admin style.
+Accordingly, those who are using the `vBeforeInputTag` and the `vAfterinputTag` keys should make sure that block elements are not passed to those outputs.
 * Fixed: a bug that enqueuing multiple scripts/styles with the `enqueueStyle()`/`enqueueScript()` method did not take effect.
 * Changed: some menu item labels in the demo plugin.
 * Added: sample pages that demonstrate the use of hidden pages with the `fShowInMenu` key in the demo plugin.